MohamedRBadawy/Grooya-Portfolio/planning/roadmap.md

 ## Part 2: A Strategic Plan for the "AI Career Operating System"

 This is the long-term vision to make Grooya an indispensable career tool using the power of the Gemini API.
+The primary focus is strictly on features related to portfolio and resume creation and enhancement.

 ### ✅ Phase 1: AI-Guided Onboarding & Staged Creation
 - [x] **AI Mentor Introduction:** Replace the standard template selection with a goal-oriented AI conversation to understand the user's objectives (e.g., get a job, find freelance work).